 You then need to pay the relevant fee and send the application over!
-The fee is £13 if you’re applying to just one course and £24 if you have multiple applications or are applying after June 30.
+The fee is £13 if you’re applying to just one course and £24 if you have multiple applications or are applying after the initial deadline.

 If you’re filling in your UCAS application through your school or college it’s worth checking with them before you send it, as they might send your application for you.